zachmandeville/kokako-wiki/heroku-overview.md

 ### package.json
 Heroku runs your start script, so whatever you put there is what heroku will run. (this is found within your scripts section up top.)
 It should be start: node index

+***Note about creating app on command line vs on the web: if you create your app on the web rather than locally on your computer, you miss a step.
+You'll need to run a separate command to set the git remote heroku to your new /<appname>.git page***

 ### index.js

 In your index.js you assign the port your server is available on.
 So far, our index.js file looks like this: